in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 With approximately 2,700 m², the square-shaped grounds are partially enclosed by stone walls, whereas from the exterior, the tall trees’ foliage immediately confirms the property’s bourgeois origins.

-Accessible via an automatic wrought-iron gate, extended by a cobblestone lane leading towards the front steps, around the dwelling there are a variety of different plants, such as several fruit trees, as well as a stunning sequoia, while in the back, an archway of five lime trees is an example of the garden’s overall bucolic nature.
+Accessible via an automatic wrought-iron gate, extended by a cobblestone lane leading towards the front steps, around the dwelling there are a variety of different plants, fruit trees, grapevines, a stunning sequoia as well as a vegetable patch with a greenhouse, while in the back, an archway of five lime trees shelters the house from view and a well independently supplies a garden faucet with water.

 Depending on the grounds’ topography, the garden has been landscaped into numerous levels, punctuated by stone steps and low walls, whereas exterior parking for several vehicles could be added if so desired.